 From An Unhealthy Addiction To Getting High On Running

-This is how he kicked heroin, and got hooked on a new life
+This is the remarkable story of how Hylton Dunn kicked his heroin addiction and got hooked on a new healthy lifestyle.

 A trot around the neighbourhood can lift your spirits.
-The Parkrun, where you destroy half the field, can make your day.
+The Parkrun, where you destroy half the field can make your day.
 That goal achieved, the personal best; endorphins coursing through your veins.
 Runner’s high, we call it.
-Some people start to seek this out more and more often – they may even describe themselves as addicted.
+Some people start to seek this out more and more often – they may even describe it as an addiction.
 Some then tackle races that, to many of us, seem like torture.
 And then you get those who take on a run so ridiculous that in 20 years, only 500 have finished.

 Hylton Dunn is one of those top runners.
 He has nailed the SkyRun four times, coming fourth in 2016.
 He also finished second just two months ago in the first leg of Wartrail, an adventure race that follows large parts of the 65km SkyRun Lite.
 “I have such a passion for these mountains.
 I have spent days and days up here.
 I have probably run the route about 25 times.
 I do what it takes to get up here as often as I can.”
 Hylton says he has never experienced the sensations of runner’s high or euphoria after finishing.
 But as for suffering and life?
 “What brought me to my knees was heroin.”